 About this artwork

-This is the third work that artistically deals with the inhuman dimensions of the Ukraine war.
-Two figures can be seen sitting in the rubble of a completely destroyed building, who have apparently survived the hail of bombs.
-In this painting, too, the colors are not based on the real conditions of a war zone, but on the vulnerability of people in modern war.
-Despair and hope are very close to one another.
+This is the third work that artistically addresses the inhumane dimensions of the war in Ukraine.
+Two figures are recognizable, sitting in the rubble of a completely destroyed building, having apparently survived the hail of bombs.
+In this painting, too, the color scheme does not reflect the actual conditions of a war zone, but rather symbolizes the vulnerability of people, especially women and children, in modern warfare.
+Despair and hope are juxtaposed… in close proximity.